Student-Led Seminars

 VIII.
 Seminars approved so far:

-A link to the student's name takes you to a short video discussing his/her experiences and a link to the seminar title takes you to samples of successful proposals.
+If a link appears in a student's name below in the list below, it will take you to a short video of the student discussing his/her experiences.
+A link to the seminar title will take you to samples of successful proposals.

 Jeremy Ahearn and Grace Murry, both from the class of 2023, created and led a seminar in spring of 2023 on “Defiance: Voices of the Global South.”
 Their faculty advisor was Dr. Joshua Hendrick, Sociology